docyes/backbonebase/README.md

 ##### Catalog of Events
 Here's the complete list of built-in BaseView events, with arguments.

-* **"render:template"** (view, interpolated, arguments) -- when renderTemplate has been called; capturing the rendered output.
-Useful when using async `view.deferredTemplate` and `view.debouncedTemplate` functions.
+* **"render:template"** (view, interpolated, arguments) -- when renderTemplate has been called; capturing the interpolated rendered output.
+Useful when using async `view.renderTemplateDefer` and `view.renderTemplateDebounce` functions.

 ##### children `view.children`